Applying for research degrees

 If you have an unspent criminal conviction, you may need to declare it to us.
 This is usually required when we make you an offer that you wish to accept.
 For a small number of our courses, you will need to declare it when you apply.
 Having a criminal conviction will only rarely stop you from studying at Leeds.
 Find out more about declaring a criminal conviction.

-If you have applied online you will be able to log in and track your research degree application’s progress at any time.
-The school may contact you if it has any further entry requirements.
-For example, you may be invited for an interview.
+If you have applied online you will be able to log in and track the progress of your research degree application.
+The school will contact you if it has any further entry requirements and to let you know if your application status changes.

 Step 3 – find scholarships and sources of funding